elephantscale/es-training-new/machine-learning/slides/ML-concepts.md

 ## Area Under Curve – AUC (ROC Space)

-  * Measures the percentage of area 'under the curve'
+  * Measures the percentage of area<br/>
+   'under the curve'
   * AUC is between 0 and 1
   * Higher AUC --> more accurate the model
   * See 3 scenarios below